pmq20/node-packer/README.md

 ## Supported Node.js Versions

-We maintain support for both the latest *Current* Node.js release and the latest *LTS* Node.js release.
-Currently the `master` branch has been updated to the following versions.
+We maintain support for both the latest Current Node.js release and the latest LTS Node.js release.
+At the moment, the `master` branch has been updated to support the following Node.js versions.

 |                       |  Master Branch Updated to  |            How to Use               |
 |:---------------------:|:--------------------------:|:-----------------------------------:|